 The 80's found him still recording, mostly in the country market.
 His Burned Like A Rocket was the first of several successful records that he put on the country charts.

-Billy Joe Royal is still active as a performer and recording artist.
+Billy Joe Royal died in his sleep in Morehead City, North Carolina, in 2015.
 The record with which he is most identified continues to be his first big hit, written and produced by his good friend Joe South, Down In The Boondocks.

 Return to Rock-and-Roll Page.